 If you have a very active social media presence, you’ll most likely need the following features:

-Saved replies.
-When your team has to provide the same answer, again and again, on different social media accounts, you have to give them the tools to do that while remaining sane and avoiding mistakes!
+Saved replies: When your team has to provide the same answer again and again on different social media accounts, you have to give them the tools to do that while remaining sane and avoiding mistakes!

-Collision prevention.
-Make sure team members aren’t stepping on each other’s toes and duplicating efforts when responding to followers (especially for different social media channels.)
+Collision prevention: Make sure team members aren’t stepping on each other’s toes and duplicating efforts when responding to followers (especially for different social media channels.)

 Am I Talking To A Wall

-Social media management tools integrate with different social media sites and use APIs to do their job.
-But sometimes, things go wrong with these connections, or there might be issues specific to your accounts.
 When that happens, you'll need help from the platform's support team or your success manager (someone who helps you get the most out of the tool and not the salesperson who sells you extra features).

 The key here is to find a platform that makes it easy and fast to get help when you need it.
 Ideally, they should offer convenient communication channels like live chat or email.

-Here's the catch: some users on online forums have complained that if you're not a high-paying customer, you might get ignored by support.
 This means waiting longer for answers, which is frustrating, especially when you're paying a lot for the tool in the first place.

 Where do we go from here?